 Do you have a job interview coming up?
 Are you prepared?
-The best way to get ready for an interview is to take the time to review the most common interview questions you will most likely be asked.
+The best way to get ready for an interview is to take the time to review the most common interview questions you will most likely be asked, along with examples of the best answers.
 Knowing what you're going to say can eliminate a lot of interview stress.

 You don't need to memorize an answer, but do take the time to consider how you'll respond.
 The more you prepare, the more confident you'll feel during a job interview.

 Here's a list of common job interview questions, with examples of the best answers about you, your work history and experience, the job, your goals, the new job, salary, and what you have to offer the employer.

 If you're in a hurry and want to speed up your interview preparation, here's a list of the top 10 interview questions employers typically ask, example answers, and tips for giving the best response.

 Interviewers will ask questions about you to gain insight into your personality and to determine whether you're a fit for both the job and the company.
 These are open-ended questions which will give you the opportunity to show the employer that you're well-qualified for the position.

 - What is your greatest strength?